 To investigate this question, we turn toward numerical simulations.
 Parameters are set at standards values: risk aversion η is between 0 and 1.5; interest rate r is between 4 and 12 percent; α is 0.3; and v is between 12.5% and 50%.

-Each panel in Figure X shows how expected consumption depends on the probability of occurrence of a disaster, in three cases: the case with full insurance or no risk aversion (red), and two cases with no insurance and with risk aversion (green and blue), calibrated so that the two models leads to the same expected consumption for a probability of occurrence equal to 10 percent.
+Each panel in Figure X shows how expected consumption depends on the probability of occurrence of a disaster, in three cases: the case with full insurance or no risk aversion (red), and two cases with no insurance and with risk aversion (green and blue), calibrated so that expected consumption equals 100 when the probability of occurrence is 10 percent.
 As a reference, the dashed line shows the estimate if the amount of capital K is fixed to its optimal value with the initial disaster probability, so that only avoided capital losses are accounted for.
 Each panel uses a different value for r.

 Figure X: How expected consumption in the affected region changes when the annual probability of occurrence of a disaster is reduced or increased, calibrated at 100 for a 10% probability of occurrence.
 The dashed line takes into account only avoided losses; the other lines account for the response of investment, with no risk aversion or full insurance (red); and with risk aversion at increasing levels (green and blue).
 Each panel has a different level of capital productivity (r) from 4 to 12 percent.